 The Root Server operators serve an authoritative copy of the current root zone contents from their secondary servers.
 While the content of the root zone is the same across all root servers, these server operators have considerable latitude as to how the root zone is served in terms of finer level of granularity of the technical aspects of the service.

+How consistent are the contents across all Root servers (letters and instances)?

+How much lag is there in attaining consistency after a change?

+Are there any instances of sustained inconsistency or variation, and how would this be detected?

 Is it appropriate that such variation exists across the Root Servers?

 The finer level of detail of how each root server responds to queries are largely undocumented, and it is unclear if this diversity enhances or compromises the security and resilience of the root service.